-Lastly both the companies have put in work to minimize parallax making users have a lovely experience.
+Lastly, both companies have put in work to minimize parallax giving users a lovely experience.

-Wacom tablets are quite expensive compared to Huion, but most people bi look at this and claim a more premium feel but Huion target a broad market by offering a variety of budget options.
+Wacom tablets are quite expensive compared to Huion, but most people look at this and claim a more premium feel Huion targets a broad market by offering a variety of budget options.